-So here’s something I want you to think of.
-If you were to go out there, you put a home under contract and it’s at too high of a price, it’s probably because your cash buyers have no interest, you’re not getting any feedback, you’re not getting any of your cash buyers saying, “Hey, I want it.”
-In fact, maybe some of them called you back and said, “Oh, I can’t buy this.
-There’s just not a deal here.”
-Here’s what I want you to do: Instead of getting frustrated and taking this incredible teaching moment and learning something from it.
-A quote I just heard recently that was just brilliant, it says, “There’s no such thing as losing.
+Here’s something I want you to think of.
+If you were to go out there, put a home under contract, and it’s at too high of a price because your cash buyers have no interest.
+You’re not getting any feedback and cash buyers saying, “I want it.”
+Maybe some of them called you back and said, “I can’t buy this.
+There’s no deal here.”
+Here’s what I want you to do.
+Instead of getting frustrated, take this incredible teaching moment and learn something from it.
+A quote I heard that was brilliant says, “There’s no such thing as losing.
 You either win or you learn.”
-So I want you to think about this.
+I want you to think about this.
 There’s no such thing as a loss.
-It’s not a loss that you put this home under contract at the too high of a price.
+It’s not a loss that you put this home under contract at too high of a price.

-You’re either going to win or you’re going to learn.
-And this is an incredible, incredible learning opportunity for you.
+You’re either going to win or learn.
+This is an incredible learning opportunity for you.
 When you put a home under contract at too high of a price, you should be learning some of your greatest lessons during that moment.

-So the first thing is, let’s say you hear from your cash buyers, or maybe you don’t hear from any cash buyers that the price is too high.
-What I want you to do is, this is a great opportunity to have your cash buyers start teaching you what is the good price, at what price point is this a deal.
-So instead of just giving up and then canceling the contract, what I want you to do is call one by one.
-This is where work’s going to take place, this is where it’s going to get tough because you’re going to have to take action and call.
+The first thing is, let’s say you hear from your cash buyers or maybe you don’t hear from any cash buyers that the price is too high.
+This is a great opportunity to have your cash buyers start teaching you what a good price is and the price point this is the deal.
+Instead of giving up and canceling the contract, what I want you to do is call one by one.
+This is where work is going to take place and where it’s going to get tough because you’re going to have to take action and call.

-They also might tell you, which has happened many times, “No, I mean, I still want to sell this.
-And so I still want to move forward.
-I can go down to 130.”
-Making this up, these are all hypothetical possibilities here.
-So you have someone that says, “Hey, I can go down to 130 or 140 or 135.”
-They tell you a number and then you look at it and say, “Oh my goodness, I have a cash buyer that’s at 145 and at worst case scenario, I had three or four that are willing to pay $140,000.”
+They also might tell you, which has happened many times, “I still want to sell this and move forward.
+I can go down to $130,000.”
+I’m making this up.
+These are all hypothetical possibilities here.
+You have someone that says, “I can go down to $130,000, $140,000, or $135,000.”
+They tell you a number.
+You look at it and say, “I have a cash buyer that’s $145,000.
+In the worst-case scenario, I had 3 or 4 that are willing to pay $140,000.”
 You re-put this home under contract because you’ve learned from your cash buyers at what price point it is a deal and you’re able to still find out if there’s money to be made if you can get it lower than what someone is willing to pay.

 Learn from your cash buyers.
 Don’t simply cancel the contract.
 Go to them and ask them what are they willing to pay, at what price point does it make sense and commit them.
 “If I was able to get it at that price point, would you move forward?”
 Those are the things you want to look at.
-Another thing I always do right out of the gates is, at the beginning you don’t really know every area, you don’t know, okay, if it’s in this city, it should go for this price, if it’s in this city or this zip code or this county, the home should be this price.
-What’s really nice is every time that you’re putting a home under contract, whether it doesn’t go through or it does go through, you really should remember all the data from that deal.
+Another thing I always do right out of the gates is at the beginning, you don’t know every area.
+“If it’s in this city, it should go for this price.
+If it’s in this city, ZIP code or county, the home should be this price.”
+What’s nice is every time that you’re putting a home under contract, whether it doesn’t go through or it does go through, you should remember all the data from that deal.

-You should look at it and say, “Okay, this is a rambler or this is a two story or a split entry,” or whatever the different styles are, ranch style house and it’s a three bedroom, two bathrooms.

-So what I would do is I would get a map and I would put it in your office.
-The biggest map of your county, I would put it in your office, on the wall and I’d hang it up and I would learn every time you put a home under contract and you’re able to move it, at what price point did you get it for?
-At what price point did you sell it to a cash buyer?
-Or, “Hey, I put this under contract and it didn’t move because I thought it was going to move at 150, but I actually needed to be at $140,000.”
+You should look at it and say, “This is a rambler, two-story, split-entry,” or whatever the different styles.
+It’s a ranch-style house.
+It’s a 3-bedroom, 2-bathroom.
+What I would do is I would get a map and put it in your office.
+The biggest map of your county, I would put it in your office on the wall and hang it up.
+I would learn every time you put a home under contract and you’re able to move it, at what price point did you get it for, at what price point did you sell it to a cash buyer.
+“I put this under contract and it didn’t move because I thought it was going to move at $150,000, but I needed to be at $140,000.”